 Made of polyol resin and isocyanate, spray foam insulation acts as a complete air sealer, thus enveloping your home and protecting it from the harsh winter and from the heat in the summer.
 The great thing about spray foam insulation is that it is capable of expanding 30 to 60 times its amount after it is sprayed, leaving no space for air infiltration and without leaving any gaps.

-Insulators who are specialists in spray foam insulation in St. Cloud, MN use both open as well as closed cell spray foam insulation.
+Insulators who are specialists in spray foam insulation in Rochester, MN use both open as well as closed cell spray foam insulation.
 Closed cell spray foam is denser and has less expansive capacity compared to open cell spray foam.
 It is also comparatively more expensive but has a higher R-value of up to R-6.5 to 7 per inch whereas open cell spray foam insulation has an R-value of 3.5 per inch.

 Here at Green Peak Spray Foam, we employ only well-trained, experienced insulation installers.
 With decades of combined experience, we know where and where not to install spray foam insulation in both residential and commercial buildings.